 \[ \begin{align} Q_d &= D_d\Delta\rho_d\tag{7.23}\label{eq:quelle_trocken_masse}\\ Q_v &= \sum_{i}^{}\left(\newtilde{q}_{i, v}' - \newtilde{q}_{v, i}' + \newtilde{q}_{i, v}'' - \newtilde{q}_{v, i}''\right) + D_v\Delta\rho_v\tag{7.24}\label{eq:quelle_wasserdampf_masse}\\ Q_i &= \newtilde{m}_i\sum_{j}\sum_{k\leq j}^{}\sigma_{j, k}n_jn_k\newoverline{v_{\text{rel}}}\left(j, k\right)P_{j, k}\left(\delta_{i, R_{j, k}} - \delta_{j, i} - \delta_{k, i}\right) + \newtilde{q}_{v, i}' - \newtilde{q}_{i, v}'\nonumber\\ & + \newtilde{m}_i\sum_{j}\sum_{k}\sum_{l\leq k}^{}\lambda_j n_j Z_{j, k, l}\left(\delta_{i, k} + \delta_{i, l} - \delta_{j, i}\right) + \left(\newtilde{q}_{g\left(i\right), v}'' + \newtilde{q}_{v, d\left(i\right)}''\right) + \sum_{j}\newtilde{q}_{j, i}''' - \newtilde{q}_{i, j}'''\tag{7.25}\label{eq:quelle_kondensat_masse} \end{align} \]

-Now the mass flux densities $\mathbf{j}_i$ have to be specified.
-Let $v_i$ be the equilibrium sink speed of the particles $i$, then one can from
+The mass flux densities $\mathbf{j}_i$ still need to be specified.
+Let $v_i$ denote the equilibrium settling velocity of particles of class $i$; then one may write

 \[ \begin{align} \mathbf{j}_i = \rho_i\mathbf{v} - \mathbf{k}\rho_iv_i \end{align} \]

-go out.
-For the precipitation $P_i$ of the condensate class $i$ applies
+For the precipitation $P_i$ of condensate class $i$, one has

 \[ \begin{align} P_i = -j_i\left(z_{\text{SFC}}\right), \end{align} \]

-The specific humidity $q = \rho_i/\rho$ is also often used (def. see equation (5.167)), since it is a conserved quantity in the case of a component $i$ advected by the wind field:
+Specific humidity $q = \rho_i/\rho$ is also frequently used (definition, see Eq.
+(5.167)), since for a component $i$ advected by the wind field it is a conserved quantity:

 \[ \begin{align} \md{q} = -\frac{q}{\rho}\md{\rho} + \frac{1}{\rho}\md{\rho_i} = q\nabla\cdot\mathbf{v} - q\nabla\cdot\mathbf{v} = 0\tag{7.28}\label{eq:q_conservative} \end{align} \]